LDAV-Symposium/2024/_pages/call-for-papers.md

 The proceedings of the symposium will be published together with the VIS proceedings and via the IEEE Xplore Digital Library.

 ## Best Paper
-The LDAV Program Committee will present a Best Paper award to the authors whose submission is deemed the strongest according to the reviewing criteria.
-This award will be announced in conjunction with VIS 2024.

-The Best Paper for IEEE LDAV will be published directly in IEEE Transactions on Visualization and Computer Graphics (TVCG).
-Further, other excellent papers will be encouraged to submit journal versions of their work to TVCG (at least 30% new scientific/technical content), with reviewer continuity.
+The Best Paper for IEEE LDAV will be invited to submit an extended version of their work (at least 30% new scientific/technical content) to IEEE Transactions on Visualization and Computer Graphics (TVCG) with reviewer continuity.
+(The extended version of the paper must be submitted within three months of the LDAV event date.)

 ## Important Dates